openearth/aeolis-python/docs/user/installation.rst

 .. note::

    Model parameters and other configuration is passed in a `params.txt`.
-See the :ref:`default settings` for more details.
+See the :ref:`default-settings` for more details.